 I am generally happy with my life and the world I live in.
 While I could easily find ways to improve it, it is OK the way it is.
 But I know that is not true of everyone, or even the majority of folks.
-For many, life is hard and they just barely manage to survive; many failing to do even that.
-We live in an imperfect world: natural disaster, disease and human choices, both our own and others, cause untold suffering; not just to people, but to every creature that inhabits this planet.
-While, as a race, we might dream of a more perfect place, and take steps to move in that direction, the reality is that we seem to be sliding further and further away from the perfection we all long for.
+For many, life is hard and they just barely manage to survive; many fail to do even that.
+We live in an imperfect world: natural disaster, disease, and human choices, both our own and others, cause untold suffering.
+Not just to people, but to every creature that inhabits this planet.

-But why does it fall short of perfection?
+But why do we have an imperfect creation?
 Obviously we humans are the cause of much of the imperfection.
 But we are not really responsible for earthquakes and hurricanes; those things are a natural part of how the planet works.
 I do not claim to have all the answers to why this world is the way it is.
 But I do have some thoughts to offer.

-But what if God created a world that was good, but not perfect?
+What if God created a world that was good, but not perfect?
 That would certainly be within the capabilities of an omnipotent, omniscient creator.
 But why would he intentionally create something that was less than his best; unless it better suited his purpose?
-But what purpose could there be in creating an imperfect world, unless maybe it was to create in me a longing for something that was better than what I have here.
+But what purpose could there be in creating an imperfect world, unless maybe it was to create in me a longing for something that was better than what I have here?

-If this life were perfect, then I would be perfectly content to live out my days here without giving a thought for anything else.
+If this life were perfect, then I would be perfectly content to live out my days here without giving a thought to anything else.
 But if this life is not perfect, if I can imagine a world that is better, then I will long for that.
 It may drive me toward making improvements in the world around me; seeking perfection here.
-But history has shown that we will likely never reach perfection here; and the trend seems to be in the opposite direction.
-So I am left with a longing that cannot find fulfilment in this life.
+But history has shown that we will likely never reach perfection here.
+And the trend seems to be in the opposite direction.
+So I am left with a longing that cannot find fulfillment in this life.